- Why you need the right people and processes in place before making an acquisition.

 Also known as “multiple arbitrage,” this practice is used to increase the value of a company without making any operational improvements to it.

 Economies of scale: A roll-up acquisition is sometimes used to take advantage of economies of scale in a given industry.
-By combining companies, the acquirer is able to boost output with a minimal increase in its operating costs.
+By combining companies, the acquirer can boost output with a minimal increase in its operating costs.
 When average costs begin to fall as output increases, economies of scale are created.

 The roll-up strategy can increase your earnings multiple rapidly.
 If a business owner can buy a company that is making $1 million in EBITDA and apply the systems they’ve already built at their first business to the acquired company, the combined company suddenly becomes much more attractive.

 Moreover, it allows you to expand your services and offerings to your existing client pool.
-That means you have built in customers if you’re able to offer them something new, which can cut down on the time it takes to market a new service and prove its product-market fit.
+That means you have built-in customers if you can offer them something new, which can reduce the time it takes to market a new service and prove its product-market fit.

 Conclusion: Don’t Put The Cart Before The Horse

-Whether you’re growing your business organically or through acquisitions, you need to make sure that your business can support that growth.
+Whether you’re growing your business organically or through acquisitions, you must ensure your business can support that growth.

-You will need to ensure that the right systems and people are in place to help shepherd any growth initiatives and confirm whether the business is capable of allocating capital properly.
+You must ensure that the right systems and people are in place to help shepherd growth initiatives and confirm whether the business can properly allocate capital.
 And before you rush out to buy a business, try growing your capabilities first.

-Don’t get ahead of yourself.
-Before pursuing an acquisition you should make sure you and your company are ready.
-The first thing you need to ask yourself is whether you have the processes and people in place to support growth.
-If you have those in place, then you need to prove your ability to allocate capital.
+It's important to take a step back before pursuing an acquisition.
+You should ensure that both you and your company are prepared.
+First, you need to consider whether you have the necessary processes and personnel to facilitate growth.
+Once you have those in place, you must demonstrate your ability to effectively allocate capital.

-Acquira’s ACE Framework is a change management system designed to integrate, systematize, and grow newly acquired businesses, with a special emphasis on culture, systems, and servant leadership.
-The purpose of the Framework is to help turn an owner-run company into a management-run company.
+Acquira’s ACE Framework is a change management system designed to integrate, systematize, and grow newly acquired businesses, emphasizing culture, systems, and servant leadership.
+The Framework aims to help turn an owner-run company into a management-run company.
 By emphasizing people and processes, the Framework can help many businesses position themselves for success when it comes to roll-up acquisitions.
 It is only available to members of our Accelerator Program.

 If you’d like to learn more about business acquisition and how we can help you, schedule a call with one of our representatives today.